harisadnan21/board-game-creator-runner/README.md

 * Localization support for multiple languages
 * Help page that describes all possible Actions, Conditions, Win Conditions, and other parameters of games during creation
 * Support for multiple themes
+* Support for multiple langauges
+* user-interactive sounds
+  * Support for multiple/no sounds

 ### Notes/Assumptions